ONSdigital/cis_households/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cishouseholds's documentation!
+Welcome to survey_pipeline_template's documentation!
 =========================================

 .. note::

-   This documentation is under active development.
+   This documentation is under review.

-This is the documentation for the data engineering pipeline for the `Office for National Statistics coronavirus (COVID-19) Infection Survey (CIS) <https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases>`_.
+This repository builds on an initial concept that drove the development of the data engineering pipeline for the `Office for National Statistics Coronavirus (COVID-19) Infection Survey (CIS) <https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases>`_.

+The purpose of this project is to create a platform agnostic Pyspark based template for data engineering pipelines that can be used for surveys or other purposes.

 .. toctree::
    :maxdepth: 2